All Products

 • You can view the status, settings, and details of the task in the Execute step.
 You can also view the scheduling logs of the task.

 • Alternatively, you can choose O&M > Task in the top navigation bar.
-On the Task tab, find the task and view the task progress.
-For more information, see View the progress of a lock-free schema change task.
+On the Task tab, find the task and view the progress of the lock-free schema change task.

 After you enable the lock-free schema change feature for the specified database instance, DMS preferentially applies this feature when you submit a specific type of ticket (including the type of ticket described in this topic) or run a specific type of task.
 For more information, see the following topics: